What is Bacterial Endocarditis?

 Bacterial endocarditis occurs when bacteria (germs) enter the bloodstream and lodge inside the heart, where they can multiply and cause infection.

 A normal heart has a smooth lining with normal valve structures, making it difficult for bacteria to stick to them.
-Persons with congenital heart disease may have abnormal inner heart linings due to thickened valves that cause abnormal opening or leaking of the valve.
+People with congenital heart disease may have abnormal inner heart linings due to thickened valves that cause abnormal opening or leaking of the valve.
 Even after surgery, roughened areas may remain due to scar tissue formation or surgical patches used to redirect blood flow.
-These rough areas inside the heart are inviting and opportune places for bacteria to build up and multiply.
+These rough areas inside the heart are ideal places for bacteria to build up and multiply.

 How Bacteria Enters the Body

 Bacteria can enter the body in many ways.
-According to the American Heart Association (AHA), some of the most common ways include:
+According to the American Heart Association (AHA), some of the most common ways include the following:

 - Dental procedures (including professional teeth cleaning)